Overview of Verticillium Wilt

 Type of Sample Needed For Diagnosis and Confirmation

 The Iowa State University Plant and Insect Diagnostic Clinic can help you to investigate and confirm if you plant has this disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
 Contact information for each states diagnostic laboratory for U.S. residents can be located on the NPDN website.
 If you have a sample from outside of Iowa, please DO NOT submit it to the Plant and Insect Diagnostic Clinic without contacting us.

 - Select 3 to 6 living branches from the symptomatic area in a tree.

 - Select branches with leaves, sending symptomatic leaves (bronzing) is a bonus, we do not test the leaves, but it gives important diagnostic information.

-- Select branches 1-2 inch in diameter (we need branches, not twigs) and 6 to 12 inches in length.
+- Select branches up to 1 inch in diameter and 6 to 12 inches in length.